jdx/mise/docs/cli-reference.md

 Options:
   -t, --task <TASK>
-          Task to run
+          Tasks to run

           [default: default]

   -g, --glob <GLOB>
           Files to watch
-          Defaults to sources from the task(s)
+          Defaults to sources from the tasks(s)

 Examples:
   $ mise watch -t build
-  Runs the "build" task.
-Will re-run the task when any of its sources change.
+  Runs the "build" tasks.
+Will re-run the tasks when any of its sources change.
-  Uses "sources" from the task definition to determine which files to watch.
+  Uses "sources" from the tasks definition to determine which files to watch.

   $ mise watch -t build --glob src/**/*.rs
-  Runs the "build" task but specify the files to watch with a glob pattern.
+  Runs the "build" tasks but specify the files to watch with a glob pattern.
-  This overrides the "sources" from the task definition.
+  This overrides the "sources" from the tasks definition.

   $ mise run -t build --clear
   Extra arguments are passed to watchexec.
 See `watchexec --help` for details.